The pages within this section contain some major rules and guidelines for working in the FILM facility.

 - Server space is shared between all users; to keep it available, files can be deleted at any time without notice, whenever the server fills up

-Access to the file server (scratch)
+Access to the New file server (scratch2)

 To access the FILM file server space ('scratch' disk for temporary file transfer):